nadav-golan-yanay/gyro/README.md

 **`getrollang()`**

-This function read from the gyro the **roll angle** (most of the timg its the X axis).
+This function read from the gyro the **roll angle** (most of the time its the X axis).
-The function the an integer (int), so it cloude be used as variable
+The function returns an integer (int), so it cloude be used as variable

 **`getpitchang()`**

-This function read from the gyro the **pitch angle** (most of the timg its the Y axis).
+This function read from the gyro the **pitch angle** (most of the time its the Y axis).
-The function the an integer (int), so it cloude be used as variable
+The function returns an integer (int), so it cloude be used as variable

-**`getyewang()`**  //I know yaw is writen with an a and not with e, but I wrote it with e in the begining and I didn't want to change the whole code
+**`getyewang()`**  //I know 'yaw' is written with an 'a' and not with 'e,' but I initially wrote it with 'e' and didn't want to change the entire code.

-This function read from the gyro the **yew angle** (most of the timg its the Z axis).
+This function read from the gyro the **yew angle** (most of the time its the Z axis).
-The function the an integer (int), so it cloude be used as variable
+The function returns an integer (int), so it cloude be used as variable